SimonHolness/csharp13features/Playground/Playground/readme.md

 - New lock object
 - `ref struct` can be accommodated in generic type declarations
 - `ref struct` types can now implement interfaces
-- Use of implicit index access in object initialization
+- Use of implicit 'from the end' index access in object initialization
 - New escape squence \e for 'ESCAPE' (`U+001B`)
 - Method group natural type improvements